RhinoRhys/radarr-collections/README.md

 ## Additional Output Files

-- When running with the `-c` option, added\_date\_time.txt is the scan results cache file that lists the movies that have been found missing on that run.
+- When running with the `-c` option, found\_date\_time.txt is the scan results file that lists the movies that have been found on that run.
 It is not created if 0 movies are found.  <br>
+> Movies Found: 1
+>
+> The Dark Knight Collection    TMDB ID: 272    Batman Begins (2005)

 - When running with the `-a` option, art\_date\_time.txt is a list of every collection that has been checked along with the URL to the default collection artwork from TMDB to be easily pasted into Plex or other media apps.
-Continuing with the Batman theme for examples, it's entry would be:
 > The Dark Knight Collection 	 	https://image.tmdb.org/t/p/original/bqS2lMgGkuodIXtDILFWTSWDDpa.jpg